flipperdevices/flipper-questions-and-answers/2022-08/August 26th 2022 side B.md

 > Most likely yes, since it will have FFI bindings.

 ### with dynamic app loading, do you think it may be possible to reduce the size of the fw enough to have space for the the bluetooth+zigbee radio stack?
-> Unfortuneately no. Zigbee by itself is really big (300 kb) and full bluetooth stack takes 200 kb.
+> Unfortunately no. Zigbee by itself is really big (300 kb) and full bluetooth stack takes 200 kb.
 Since the firmware already takes up 600 kb, it’s nearly impossible to include both.

 ### other question about dynamic loading: (except for background services) will it be possible in theory to have all apps offloaded to SD? or are some features/API calls requiring some app code to be in the fw?
 > Currently some apps are coupled to firmware libraries and can’t easily be put to SD card, while others can.